 High pressure switch monitoring allows for a lockout condition in a situation where the switch is open.
-If the high pressure switch opens, the CCM will deenergize the compressor.
-If the switch closes again, it will then restart the compressor after the delayon-break setting has expired on the device.
-If the switch trips again during the same thermostat call, the compressor will be de-energized and the alarm terminal will be energized indicating an alarm.
-The red LED will light and stay on until power is cycled to the control or a loss of voltage is present at Y terminal for more than $\frac{1}{2}$ second.
+If the high pressure switch opens, the CLC will deenergize the compressor and flash the LED light on the CLC two (2) blinks to indicate a soft lockout condition.
+If the high pressure switch closes again, it will then restart the compressor after the delay-on-break setting has expired on the device.
+If the switch trips again during the same thermostat call, the compressor will be de-energized, the LED will give four (4) blink indication of a hard lockout and the alarm terminal will be energized indicating an alarm.
+The unit operation can then be restored by cycling the "Y" call to the CLC off for more than 1⁄2 second to reset the lockout condition.